MicrosoftDocs/azure-devops-yaml-schema/task-reference/sonar-qube-prepare-v5.md

 `string`.
 Required.
 Allowed values: `MSBuild` (Integrate with MSBuild), `Other` (Integrate with Maven or Gradle), `CLI` (Use standalone scanner).
 Default value: `MSBuild`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 **MSBuild**
-* Put this task before your MSBuild task
+- Put this task before your MSBuild task.
-* Add the `Run Code Analysis` task after the MSBuild/VSTest tasks
+- Add the `Run Code Analysis` task after the MSBuild/VSTest tasks.

 **Maven/Gradle**
-* Put this task before the Maven/Gradle task
+- Put this task before the Maven/Gradle task.
-* Tick the `Run SonarQube Analysis` checkbox in the Maven/Gradle task configuration.
+- Tick the `Run SonarQube Analysis` checkbox in the Maven/Gradle task configuration.

 **Others**

-For other cases you can use the standalone scanner (sonar-scanner) and set all configuration with this task, and then add the `Run Code Analysis` task.
+- For other cases, you can use the standalone scanner (sonar-scanner), set all configurations with this task, and then add the `Run Code Analysis` task.
 <!-- :::editable-content-end::: -->
 <br>